-Aa column!
+A column!
 Oh, not a simple one!
-It celebrates the visit of pope Pius VII in Nice, in August 1809 and February 1814.
+It celebrates visit of pope Pius VII in Nice, in August 1809 and February 1814.

-Because, before he arrived to Nice, a fellow recognized him.
+Because before his arrival in Nice, a fellow recognized him.
 Excited, he ran and announced the event everywhere in Provence.
-People from Nice were now in the know...
 So, they could organize a great celebration in his honour!
-When finally the pope arrived in the city, the crowd was huge, people even floodlight their houses on his way.
+When finally the pope arrived in the city, the crowd was huge.

 But he was tired by his long travel: he had to stay 3 days in Nice, they prepared him a room at the hotel de la Préfecture.
 On the next morning, pope appeared on his balcony to bless the crowd.
 There, lines of fishermen boats waited for his blessing!
 They also set off fireworks near the sea.

-The second time, Pius, finally released, went back to Rome.
 On February 9th, people from Nice heard the pope was about to come, one more time!
 A huge, huge crowd started to rush in Nice.
-And pope arrived!
-One more time, it was a true explosion of lights and joy...
+And the pope arrived!
+One more time, it was a real explosion of lights and joy...
 Moved to tears by this greeting, the pope thanked the city and sent his own portrait to the mayor.